diconium/kebab-krafter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Add your feature request
+about: Create a Feature request and help improving Kebab Krafter.
-title: 'Network Generator Feature Request'
+title: '[FEATURE] Kebab Krafter Feature Request'
 labels: 'feature'
 ---

 **Is your feature request related to a problem?
 Please describe.**